tauri-apps/workflow-testbed/README.md

 A rose by any other name would smell as sweet, but everyone needs to know that the other name is the right name.
 ```

+# SECRET STUFF

+Wait, there are no secrets.... what are you talking about? ;)